Aug 23, 2022

 Looking good 30,000 feet in the air is no easy task!

 30,000 feet up in the air, for hours on end, cabin crew members are expected to look perfect every minute of their job.
-As common as this sounds, passengers usually want to see good-looking flight attendants once they come onboard.
-To ensure the beyond-expectations experience, the professionalism of flight attendants shines through from how they look all the way to their interactions, right from the moment they step into the airport until the second they leave.
+As common as this sounds, passengers usually want to see good-looking flight attendants once they come on board.
+To ensure the beyond-expectations experience, the professionalism of flight attendants shines through from how they look to their interactions, right from the moment they step into the airport until the second they leave.
 As the team is the airline’s walking advertisement, the beauty standard for flight attendants and crew members is exceptionally high.

 Flight attendants have beauty secrets of their own.
 Such as having their favourite moisturiser close by to maintain good skin through long flights or using a specific setting spray to ensure their makeup stays put all day.
 But these secrets can only work to a certain extent.